Multi-Party Supervised Fine-tuning of Language Models for Multi-Party Dialogue Generation: Related Work

-There are also some efforts to apply LLM on multi-agent conversations.
-Such approach employs LLM in a traditional user-assistant (or instruction-response) manner and aim to solve other tasks.
-For example, LLM-debate \cite{yungsung2023DoLa} and Agent4Detate \cite{zhangCanLLMsBeat2024} let the agents to participate the debate and study the Society of Mind \cite{Minsky1988SoM} on the LLM basis.
-Trade \cite{fuImprovingLanguageModel2023} model uses multiple agents to simulate distinct roles in game-theoretic scenarios.
-MATRIX \cite{pangSelfAlignmentLargeLanguage2024} simulate the multi-role interaction process and acknowledge the social consequence.
-Similar efforts have be proposed to solve the math problem \cite{liuDynamicLLMAgentNetwork2023} or software development \cite{qianExperientialCoLearningSoftwareDeveloping2024}.
-On the other hand, our approach provide a manner to directly study the multi-party conversation problem, and is a training-based framework.
+There are also some efforts to apply LLM in multi-agent conversations, in a traditional user-assistant (or instruction-response) manner, aiming to solve other tasks.
+Such tasks may cover debate \cite{zhangCanLLMsBeat2024}, trading \cite{fuImprovingLanguageModel2023} and social science \cite{pangSelfAlignmentLargeLanguage2024}.
+On the other hand, our approach provides a manner to directly study the multi-party conversation problem, and is a training-based framework.